Shangzewen/QPFuzzer/README.md

 *Running the fuzzer*
 ```
 $ cd /home/user/U-Fuzz
+# Enable the mutation("enable_mutation": True) and optimazation("enable_optimazation": True) for the fuzzer by update the config
+$ sudo nano configs/ble_config.json
+# Once config is done, run the following cmd to start the fuzzing engine
 $ sudo bin/ble_realtime_fuzzer
 ```
 The fuzzing probability, max fuzzing time and max iteration could also be updated in the config file.
 More detials could be found in [U-fuzz repo]([url](https://github.com/asset-group/U-Fuzz/))